vegaprotocol/documentation/docs/concepts/trading-framework.md

 Participants with sufficient collateral can provide liquidity for markets.
 Every market on Vega must have at least one committed liquidity provider.
 When a governance proposal to create a market is submitted, the proposal has to include liquidity provision commitment.

 A liquidity provision commitment is made up of a series of orders that sit on the order book to be filled.
 Liquidity providers need to be able to support their liquidity commitment - their available collateral must be able to meet the size of the nominated commitment amount and the margins required to support the orders generated from that commitment.

+#### Bond account
+The amount committed during the liquidity provision transaction is stored in a bond account (one per party, per market).
+The deposits and withdrawals for the account are governed by the protocol and cannot be manually triggered.

+The funds are deposited as part of a successful liquidity provision transaction.
+They will remain in the bond account for as long as the liquidity provider is active, to act as a guarantee for the liquidity obligation taken on by the provider, to assure that the commitment is firm and the protocol can rely on that liquidity in any market conditions.

+## Penalties [WIP]

 ### Liquidity rewards
 Liquidity providers receive rewards for providing liquidity, and penalties for not upholding their commitment.